jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 I used WaterlooWorks.
 Officially I wasn't in Waterloo so I couldn't even go to the Tatham Centre for interviews.
 I had 0 official interviews.
 I had 3 interviews scheduled externally.
 I passed two of them.
 I passed the Amazon interview but they said they "ran out of spots".
 So I went with the only offer I had which was LinkedIn for UI Engineer intern.
 UI wasn't my specialty, but I wanted to walk in with an open mind to learn as much as I could.

 {% include photo.html img="/my-story/pictures/s19/10.JPG" size="40%" caption="Mango bingsoo from Snowy Village.
 It might be my favourite dessert place ever.
 (Salt and Straw and Rain or Shine are so good too.
-Too hard to decide.) **Side Note:** Vancouver is my favourite food place on Earth.
-I love the ramen and sushi in Vancouver.
-So much good food and isn't expensive like Cali or Seattle." %}
+Too hard to decide.)" %}

+**Side Note:** Vancouver is my favourite food place on Earth.
+I love the ramen and sushi in Vancouver since it is so close to the ocean and the seafood is great.
+So much good food and it isn't expensive like Cali or Seattle.

 {% include photo.html img="/my-story/pictures/s19/11.JPG" size="40%" height="40%" caption="Danny Green (NBA player) came and did a fan signing at a London Drugs that was opening in the Point Grey/Dunbar area" %}

 ## Fall 2019 (Work Term 5)

 After many years of grinding for interviews, I had gotten a developer job in California.
 Was the feeling as gratifying as I had always hoped it would be?
 It wasn't.
 If anything I had felt it was disappointing with how I envisioned the gradiose nature of getting it would be.
-You yearn for something so long and idolize it as a goal and when it is in the palm of your hand you are almost disappointed it is a mortal reality.
+You yearn for something so long and idolize it as a goal and when it is in the palm of your hand you are almost disappointed it is a reality.
 Something hyped up that much really puts in the meaning to "never meet your heroes, you'll only be disappointed".

 That doesn't take away from the LinkedIn internship.
 The attainment was disappointing, but the internship was not.
 If anything in the way Okta shocked me, LinkedIn and the Bay Area shocked me in a larger way.
 The area was ruled with tech.
 Engineering was the focus and the perks and benefits were out of control.
 It was a mini-paradise.

 I continued interviewing (continuous motif) for internships at LinkedIn.

-You think it is the best thing you ever ate, but it is just pepperoni pizza.
+I decided to go to a place called "TheTradeDesk".

 ## Winter 2020 (Work Term 6)